couchbaselabs/couchbase-spark-mllib-sample/README.md

 ```
 **For how much would you sell it?**

-Though question right?
+Though question, right?
 Luckily that is exactly the question Linear Regression would help you to answer.

-## The Answer
+## The Answer - Linear Regression using Spark MLlib

-For this tutorial you will need:
+Before you go further, you will need to install the following items"

 * [Couchbase Server 5](https://www.couchbase.com/downloads)
 * [Spark 2.2](https://spark.apache.org/releases/spark-release-2-2-0.html)
 * [SBT](http://www.scala-sbt.org/download.html) (as we are running using scala)

+### Loading the Dataset

 With your Couchbase Server running, go to the administrative portal at http://127.0.0.1:8091 and create a new bucket called
 **houses_prices**